andrivet/ADVi3pp/README.md

 # Wanhao Duplicator i3 Plus

-I have posted an article on my web site: []Wanhao Duplicator i3 Plus 3D Printer - Everything I know about the Wanhao Duplicator i3 Plus 3D printer and its clones](http://sebastien.andrivet.com/en/posts/).
+I have posted an article on my web site: [Wanhao Duplicator i3 Plus 3D Printer - Everything I know about the Wanhao Duplicator i3 Plus 3D printer and its clones](http://sebastien.andrivet.com/en/posts/).
 It contains several technical information about the printer internals.

 # Other projects